 Research into the Transport of Loading and Energy

-The Simulation competence center is concerned with research into the mechanisms of the transport of loading and energy in the materials used specifically for organic electronics.
-In contrast with traditional inorganic semiconductor electronics, in which highly organized physical structures cause strong delocalization effects in charge carriers, thus offering a great amount of conductivity, weak interaction between the molecules in the physical object is responsible for a strong localization effect on charge carriers in organic electronics.
+The Competence Center Simulation is concerned with research into the mechanisms of the transport of loading and energy in the materials used specifically for organic electronics.
+In contrast to traditional inorganic semiconductor electronics in which highly organized physical structures cause strong delocalization effects in charge carriers, thus offering a great amount of conductivity, weak interaction between the molecules in the physical object is responsible for a strong localization effect on charge carriers in organic electronics.
 That is why an understanding of the mechanisms of transport of loading and energy at a molecular level is crucial to developing materials with customized properties for applications in organic electronics.

 Atomistic Simulation of Transport Processes

-The project “Morphology and Electronic Structure of Organics/Organics and Organic/Metal Oxide Hybrid Systems” (MESOMERIE) is being carried out in the Forum Organic Electronics excellence cluster.
+The project “Morphology and Electronic Structure of Organics/Organics and Organic/Metal Oxide Hybrid Systems” (MESOMERIE) is carried out within the framework of the excellence cluster Forum Organic Electronics.
 The atomistic simulation of transport processes is being worked on as part of a sub-project.
 With a focus on OLEDs, transport and recombination processes in doped film systems will be analyzed in addition to exciton dynamics.
-The work is intended to create a better understanding of degradation effects in blue OLEDs.
+The efforts are intended to create a better understanding of degradation effects in blue OLEDs.
 The atomistic simulation is broken down into the following individual steps: First, the (usually amorphous) thin-film morphologies will be generated.
 Molecular dynamics, Monte Carlo and coarse-graining methods will be applied.
-Based on these geometries, quantum chemical transport parameters will be calculated.
+Based on those geometries, quantum chemical transport parameters will be calculated.
 Finally, transport simulations will be conducted based on the simulated morphologies and the transport parameters calculated which will deliver an image of the loading transport broken down into molecules.

 One-Dimensional Drift Diffusion Models